 Applies ToWindows 11 Windows 10

-You’ll be able to play streaming high dynamic range (HDR) video when your Windows PC has a display that’s optimized for HDR video (if you have HDR video streaming turned on in HDR settings).
+You’ll be able to play streaming high dynamic range (HDR) video when your Windows PC has a display that’s optimized for HDR video (if the display supports HDR video streaming and HDR video streaming is turned on in HDR settings).

 1. Select Start , then search for settings.
 Select Settings System > Display .